Updated April 17, 2021

 ENFPs tend to be misunderstood as being flirtatious, unrealistic, or disorganized.
 Their enthusiasm and energy can seem inviting to other people and they can mistake their charisma for flirting even if that was the last thing in the world the ENFP wanted to convey.

-Because ENFPs are so future-oriented in their focus and have visionary, outside-the-box ideas, many more traditional types can see them as being unrealistic or too idealistic.
+Because ENFPs are so driven by imagination, they come up with a plethora of unusual and novel ideas.
+Many more traditional types can see them as being unrealistic or too idealistic.
 They may try to put the brakes on the ENFP’s brainstorming, but instead of deterring the ENFP, this often motivates them more.
 They want to break boundaries and make the impossible happen!

 As far as being disorganized, this can sometimes be true of ENFPs, but it also can be a misunderstanding of their process.
 ENFPs tend to come up with a big idea they are passionate about, along with twenty other side ideas they are also excited about.
 They work on everything together in creative “bursts” of energy.
 As they approach the deadline they develop a sudden surge of creative energy and push to finish their project on time.
 They get as much work done as a judging type, but they do it in a completely different order that allows for creative innovation and refining.